Hour of Codeteaching hour of code

 The idea is to show students that code can be used to solve whatever problems they’re already interested in.

 Make it interactive.
-Instead of saying “here’s how we’d change the color to red”, ask the students what color we should use.
-You could randomly call on students, but I’d make sure the questions are general enough to not make anybody feel dumb.
+Instead of saying “here’s how we’d change the color to red”, ask the students what color they want to see.

 Roll with the mistakes that you (the teacher) will make.
 If the students choose purple, but you aren’t quite sure how to make purple, that’s great!
 It might take you a few tries to figure out what combination of RGB makes purple, and that’s perfect!
 That’s exactly how real programming works.
 This is what I call the Bob Ross approach to coding: coding is just as much an art as it is a science, and it involves making a ton of mistakes.
 So I think it’s important to show students that making mistakes is normal.
-Forgotten semicolons, using the wrong order for RGB, taking a few tries to get that circle to draw exactly where you want it (and maybe realizing it looks better somewhere else), that’s all part of the process.
+Forgotten semicolons, using the wrong order for RGB, taking a few tries to get that circle to draw exactly where you want it, that’s all part of the process.
 Embrace it!

-End with pointing to the next steps the students could take.
-Point them to this website (can’t blame a guy for shamelessly self-promoting), or to whatever makes the most sense for your students.
-Follow up the Hour of Code with lab time if you can, and give students ideas for things they could create!
+After doing an hour of code, students will have seen the fundamentals of computer science, and will have created their very first program.
+End with pointing to the next steps the students could take to learn more on their own.
+Point them to Happy Coding (can’t blame a guy for shamelessly self-promoting), or to whatever makes the most sense for your students.